 Non-toxic bath toys are a must keeping your baby safe in the tub.
-Here’s our expert guide to the best chemical-free bath toys.
+Here’s our expert (parent) guide to the best chemical-free bath toys.
 BPA, PVC, Phthalates Free!

 Bath time is A LOT of fun in our house.

 We introduced the bath-book-bath sequence into our baby’s bedtime routine quite early on.
 And we try to stick with it as much as possible.

 The result?
 Whenever we start to run the bath at night, she gets excited.
 She knows it will be a whole lot of fun and she’ll get to play with her favorite bath toys.